Frequently Asked Questions About

 When Do I Get My Money Back?

-If you posted the full bail with a credit card, or deposited / wired funds to our bank account, your bail will be refunded once the court has exonerated and returned the bond to us.
+If you posted the full bail amount with a credit card, or deposited / wired funds to our bank account, your bail will be refunded once the court has exonerated and returned the bond to us.
 This typically happens 2-4 weeks after sentencing.
 The fees are non-refundable

 When Do I Get my Collateral Back?